ptupitsyn/ptupitsyn.github.io/_posts/2016-12-09-Whats-New-In-Ignite-Net-1-8.md

 I like these three in particular:

 * `TransactionDeadlockDetectionExample` shows how transaction deadlock can be caused, detected, and handled.
-* `BinaryModeExample` demonstrates cache and SQL usage without classes, with dynamically generated entities
+* `BinaryModeExample` demonstrates cache and SQL usage without classes, with dynamically generated entities.
 * `MultiTieredCacheExample` shows how cache entries are stored in heap, on-heap, and swap memory.

 # LINQ Improvements